aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.drawing/shapecollection/update_selected_value/_index.md

 second_title: Aspose.Cells for Python via .NET API References
 description:
 type: docs
-weight: 470
+weight: 480
 url: /aspose.cells.drawing/shapecollection/update_selected_value/
 is_root: false
 ---

 ## update_selected_value {#}

-Update the selected value by the value of the linked cell of the shapes.
+Update the selected value by the value of the linked cell or range of the shape.